Stocks sink as omicron, rate worries rattle Wall Street

 But low rates can also encourage inflation, which is already high across the global economy.
 Powell acknowledged in his testiony before Congress that inflation has been worse and lasted longer than the Fed expected.
 For months, officials described inflation as only “transitory,” but Powell said that word no longer works.

-The subsequent losses for stocks Tuesday were widespread, with more than 95% of the big stocks in the S&P 500 lower.
+The subsequent losses for stocks Tuesday were widespread, with nearly 95% of the big stocks in the S&P 500 lower.

 One signal in the bond market was also flashing some concern about the economy's prospects.
 Longer-term Treasurys usually offer higher yields than shorter-term Treasurys, in part to make up for the increased risk that future inflation will eat into their returns.